With the news increasingly being flooded with cyber attacks, and summer just around the corner, will this be the summer of Cybercrime

 - Nation-state tactics are now being adopted by cybercriminals.Nation-state actors are the most sophisticated and have resources and means to infiltrate any network they want, given enough time and effort.
 Cybercriminals have seen these successful tactics, techniques and procedures (TTPs) and have adopted them in their attacks too, which has led to unprecedented levels of success.

-These factors all seem to be leading to a summer that could become very difficult for organizations who could be targeted by malicious actors.
-But not all is lost, the good news is there are a few things we would recommend to organizations to help minimize their risk of compromise in the near future:
+These factors all seem to be leading to a summer that could become very difficult for organisations who could be targeted by malicious actors.
+But not all is lost, the good news is there are a few things we would recommend to organisations to help minimise their risk of compromise in the near future:

 - Review your security policies.
 Now is a good time to look at how you would respond to an attack, especially review your ability to rebuild infrastructure and systems in case they are compromised and brought offline, like in the case of a ransomware attack.

-- Identify your critical business systems and data and build your defenses around those first.
+- Identify your critical business systems and data and build your defences around those first.

 - Discuss and work with your security vendors to audit their solutions to ensure you have the latest builds and features enabled to protect against today’s threats.

-Malicious actors are taking advantage of a few areas that many organizations struggle with and so discuss how you can improve your defenses within these key areas:
+Malicious actors are taking advantage of a few areas that many organisations struggle with and so discuss how you can improve your defences within these key areas: